A year before Napier man Alex Latimer was murdered, he was robbed at gunpoint

 She also noted he had grown up within Black Power, saying he was unfortunately a product of the environment he had grown up in.

-Convicted murder Rosie Lewis also appeared in court on Friday, due to her role in the aggravated burglary of Latimer.
+Convicted murderer Rosie Lewis also appeared in court on Friday, due to her role one of Ngapera's aggravated burglaries (not the one of Latimer).

 The summary of facts states Lewis lured a victim to an address, lying by saying only she and her mother would be at home.